 - 1. Load the new master key register for the missing master key by using the master key entry panels or by using the TKE workstation.
-The missing master key must be loaded on all active coprocessors. - From the "ICSF Primary Menu panel" on page 387, select option 2, KDS MANAGEMENT. - 3.
-From the "CSFMKM10 Key Data Set Management panel" on page 390, select option 1 for CKDS MK MANAGEMENT. - 4.
-The "CSFMKM20 CKDS Management panel" on page 390 appears, select option 1, CKDS OPERATIONS. - 5.
-The "CSFCKD20 CKDS Operations panel" on page 388 appears.
+The missing master key must be loaded on all active coprocessors. - 2.
+From the "ICSF Primary Menu panel" on page 489, select option 2, KDS MANAGEMENT. - 3.
+From the "CSFMKM10 Key Data Set Management panel" on page 493, select option 1 for CKDS MK MANAGEMENT. - 4.
+The "CSFMKM20 CKDS Management panel" on page 493 appears, select option 1, CKDS OPERATIONS. - 5.
+The "CSFCKD20 CKDS Operations panel" on page 490 appears.
 If updating multiple CKDS, for all but the last CKDS, choose option 3, Update an existing CKDS and press ENTER.
-ICSF will check the status of the new master key registers and that the master key verification pattern of the master key is written to the CKDS header record.
+ICSF checks the status of the new master key registers and that the master key verification pattern of the master key is written to the CKDS header record.

-Note: All the CKDSs that you wish to update should be processed prior to going to the next step.
+Note: All the CKDSs that you want to update should be processed before going to the next step.

 - 6. In the CKDS field, enter the name of an existing, initialized CKDS. - 7.
-If updating the last or only CKDS, choose option 4, 'Update an existing CKDS and activate master keys' and press ENTER.
-ICSF will check the status of the new master key registers and that the master key verification pattern of the master key is written to the CKDS header record.
-The CKDS will become the active CKDS and sets the master key.
+If updating the last or only CKDS, choose option 4 (Update an existing CKDS and activate master keys) and press ENTER.
+ICSF checks the status of the new master key registers and that the master key verification pattern of the master key is written to the CKDS header record.
+The CKDS becomes the active CKDS and sets the master key.